Sheyi-seph/The-end-of-me/alexis/0_00-basics/02-shell_perms/README.md

 This script adds executable permission to the file bye for the owner

 06-permed_up
-This script gives the owner and owner group execute permission and sets others to read
+This script gives the owner and owner group execute permission and sets others to read for the file bye

+07-all_permed
+This script gives the owner, owner group and others execute permission